 23. Freeze Leftovers

-Rather than tossing out extra food use an ice cube tray to freeze it for another use.
+Rather than tossing out extra food, freeze it for another use.
 This is an easy way to prevent waste and stretch your meals further.

 24. Cook at Home